top of page

 This is why we have developed further trainings to help students embed both the principles and practices of consent.

 The most popular of these is Mindful Relating, which brings together training on personal boundaries, embodied awareness, listening skills and nervous system regulation.
-Importantly, these are offered as practices, rather than only as concepts - because a confidently felt sense of bodily awareness is key to students knowing what their personal boundaries are - sexual or otherwise.

 What happens in a Mindful Relating session?